Carroted/simulo_docs/docs/api/components/components.md

+---
+title: Components
+description: Components are scripts you place on objects in Simulo.
+They're very powerful and allow doing almost anything with scripting, even creating a platformer game in Simulo.
+---

 # Components

 Components are scripts you place on objects in Simulo.
 They're very powerful and allow doing almost anything with scripting, even creating a platformer game in Simulo.